djpublic/stackai-file-picker/README.md

 I followed the suggested stack from the project, including Zustand.

 - Plus: I added JEST for tests
-- Plug: I added Github Actions in the CI
+- Plus: I added Github Actions in the CI
+- Plus: I generated a Postman collection from the Jupyter file, it was very using during development

 ### Bonus Features